-Chili paste and chili sauce are considered the same product by many people.
-There are many different variations of each from all over the world, so you will often see the same product described as both paste and sauce depending on the source.
-Consider the fact that many chili sauces have essentially the same appearance, flavor, and function as chili pastes.
-That said, some culinary authorities recognize that there are some crucial differences.
-We will look at chili paste and chili sauce in the PepperScale Showdown to see how they compare to each other.
+By many, chili paste and chili sauce are considered the same product.
+There are many variations of each from all over the world, so you will often see the same product described as both paste and sauce depending on the source.
+And it’s not a surprise: Many chili sauces have essentially the same appearance, flavor, and function as chili pastes.
+That said, there are differences between the two.
+Let’s compare.

 How does chili paste differ from chili sauce?

-First of all, there is the matter of texture.
-Like tomato paste and tomato sauce, chili paste typically has a thicker texture when you compare it to chili sauce.
-The textural difference is because chili paste usually contains less moisture than chili sauce.
+Let’s start with texture.
+Like tomato paste versus tomato sauce, most chili pastes typically has a thicker texture when you compare them to chili sauces.
+The textural difference is because chili paste usually contains less moisture.
 A chili sauce may have extra liquid in the form of water or vinegar.

 Compare chili pastes like Thai

 Flavor is another key difference between chili pastes and chili sauces.
-The extra liquid in a chili sauce can mean that its flavors have been diluted to a greater extent when compared to a paste.
-In other words, pastes are often more flavorful than sauces.
+The extra liquid in a chili sauce means its flavors have been diluted to a greater extent when compared to a paste.
+In other words, pastes often have more of the pepper flavor (and heat) than sauces.

-Likewise, it is important to consider the fact that chili sauces usually have complex flavor profiles with strong flavors like garlic or fruit being paired with the chili pepper.
+That said, chili sauces usually have complex flavor profiles with strong flavors like garlic or fruit being paired with the chili pepper.
 With chili pastes, the chili pepper is typically the star of the show.
 Chili pastes can have multiple ingredients as well, but the pepper is the focal point.
+So chili sauces can often have more depth to their overall flavor, but their overall spiciness will still be diluted compared to pastes.

 You can use some chili pastes as substitutes for some chili sauces.
-To replace a sauce with a paste, you need only to find a paste with a similar flavor profile and make it into a sauce by adding moisture.
+To replace a sauce with a paste, you need only to find a paste with a similar flavor profile and make it into a sauce by adding water (or another liquid to add moisture.)

-Similarly, chili sauces can be reduced to a thicker consistency to make them better substitutes for chili pastes.
-Note that the cooking process may affect the flavor profile so this may not be suitable for all sauces.
+Similarly, chili sauces can be reduced through heat to a thicker consistency to make them better substitutes for chili pastes.
+Note that the cooking process may affect the flavor profile, so this may not be suitable for all sauces.

 Vinegar is a feature of many chili sauces, but you won’t find it in many chili pastes.
 Opt for a chili sauce that is light on the vinegar to ensure that the flavor profile is closer to that of a paste.
 Another way to make your chili sauce into a better paste substitute is to add a dry ingredient like paprika or cayenne for some additional spiciness.